|

 Overrides the default memory pressure limit set by

-oomd.conf(5) for this unit (cgroup).
-Takes a percentage value
+oomd.conf(5) for the cgroup of this unit.
+Takes a percentage

 Added in version 247.